 If communicating is more important to you, you might feel happiest with an INFP (Introverted, Intuitive, Feeling Perceiving), "as both excel at being proficient communicators," the Spencers say.
 "They both share a love of discussion; they both share appreciation for their internal musings and ideas.
 Their 'N’S' are well-aligned and they get one another."

-"In my experience, differences in extroversion/introversion (E/I) are not deal-breakers, because being different in that way doesn't make them less compatible when they are
+"In my experience, differences in extroversion/introversion (E/I) are not deal-breakers, because being different in that way doesn't make you less compatible when you are

-together (just how often they would each prefer to go to parties).
-And differences in Thinking/Feeling (T/F) can often be complementary, as Thinking people often appreciate more Feeling in their personal relationships, and Feeling people often appreciate a steady logical presence in a partner."
+together (just how often you would each prefer to go to parties)," she seays.
+"And differences in Thinking/Feeling (T/F) can often be complementary, as Thinking people often appreciate more Feeling in their personal relationships, and Feeling people often appreciate a steady logical presence in a partner."

-They're all about making checklists and thinking things through, and that often means they take a logistical approach to dating — as well as life in general.
-It's also why they might not get along well with someone who has opposite or conflicting qualities, as they'll just butt heads.
+They're all about making checklists and thinking things through, and that often means they take a very measured approach to dating — as well as to life in general.
+It's also why they might not get along well with someone who has opposite or conflicting qualities, as these strong traits will just cause them to butt heads.

-INFP types are "Introverted, Intuitive, Feeling, and Perceiving."
-As the Spencers say, "The most compatible dating partners for an INFP would be: INFJ (Introverted, Intuitive, Feeling, Judging), ISFJ (Introverted, Sensing, Feeling, Judging), and ENFJ (Extroverted, Intuitive, Feeling, Judging).
-Notice the 'F' (Feeling) is common in all three and none of the three have a 'P' (Perceiving) for their last letter preference."
+According to the Spencers, the most compatible dating partners for an INFP would be INFJs (Introverted, Intuitive, Feeling, Judging), ISFJs (Introverted, Sensing, Feeling, Judging), and ENFJs (Extroverted, Intuitive, Feeling, Judging).
+"Notice the 'F' (Feeling) is common in all three and none of the three have a 'P' (Perceiving) for their last letter preference," they say.